Wreath-like products of groups and their von Neumann algebras II: Outer automorphisms: Outline of the paper

 The relevance of Definition \ref{Defn:CL} in the context of wreath-like products is elucidated by the following result generalizing Example \ref{ExCL} (see Corollary \ref{Cor:CLWR}).

 \begin{prop} For any group $G$ and any Cohen-Lyndon subgroup $H\le G$, the subgroup generated by the set

 is normal in $G$ and we have $G/\langle S\rangle \in \WR (H, G/\ll H\rr)$. \end{prop}

 In Section \ref{Sec:CL}, we show how to construct Cohen-Lyndon subgroups of acylindrically hyperbolic groups using a generalization of relative hyperbolicity and group theoretic Dehn filling technique developed in \cite{DGO}.
-Our approach can be thought of as a far-reaching generalization of Cohen-Lyndon ideas.
-The main result necessary for the proof of Theorem \ref{MainThm} is Proposition \ref{freeCL}, which is too technical to be stated here.
-Below we formulate a simple corollary of independent interest.
+As we already mentioned, this construction provides us with enough flexibility to prove Theorem \ref{Thm:Out} (see below), which is one of the two major ingredients in the proof of our main result.

+As a byproduct, we also obtain some results of independent interest; for example, we prove the following.

 \begin{thm} Let $G$ be a non-elementary hyperbolic group.
 For any finitely generated group $A$, there exists a quotient group $W$ of $G$ such that $W\in \WR(A,B)$, where $B$ is non-elementary hyperbolic. \end{thm}